Monika-81/Project1/README.md

 - The hero images for both landscape and standing view of the screen comes from the artist ELEVATE at [Pexels.com](https://www.pexels.com/sv-se/@elevate).
 - The beer mug icon on the same page are from [Font Awesome](https://fontawesome.com/).
 <br>
+- The image at the top of this page, that shows how the website is presented on different media screens are a screenshot from [Am I responsive?](http://ami.responsivedesign.is/)

 ---